 - Ulster Bank

-The RBS Group employs nearly 119,000 people world-wide, with more than 23,000 working in their UK retail division and nearly 14,000 working in their UK corporate arm.
-Many of these roles go to contractors and these aren’t limited to those which require financial expertise – there are plenty of jobs in IT, marketing, human resources as well as positions for those with experience in retail and in customer facing roles.
+The RBS Group employs over 60,000 people, many of these roles are filled by contractors.
+These aren’t limited to those which require financial expertise, there are plenty of jobs in IT, marketing, human resources.
+There are also positions for those with experience in retail and customer-facing roles.

-RBS look to recruit for contractors within the IT, finance, risk, change, operations and central services.
-You can search for roles by location, business area and type of position, submit your CV and register your interest in working for RBS by joining their talent community.
+Contractors are recruited within IT, finance, risk, change, operations and services.
+You can search for roles by location, business area and position.
+It’s also helpful to submit your CV and register your interest in working for RBS by joining their talent community.

-The RBS deal with contractors working under umbrella companies, as limited companies or as PAYE, but what are the advantages and disadvantages of both company structure?
+The RBS Group deal with contractors working through both umbrella and limited companies, but what are the advantages and disadvantages of both structures?

 Contracting through an umbrella company

 As a contractor, one of your options is to use an umbrella company.
 This means you will essentially become an employee of the umbrella company.
 When it comes to being paid, you will submit timesheets to the umbrella company who will invoice the end client for the work that has been completed.

 You will receive less than you would working through a limited company, as your income will be subject to Income Tax deductions and National Insurance contributions.

 As a limited company, your take-home pay will be considerably higher.
 Setting up your own limited company is straightforward, and only takes up a few minutes of your time.
 Forming your company requires a one-off cost of £125 + VAT, with SJD this includes: